alarner/perk-docs/src/guides/database-migrations-knex.md

 };
 ```

 Our `exports.up` and `exports.down` functions should always return a promise.
-In thie case we are using `knex.schema.createTable` to create a new database table.
+In this case we are using `knex.schema.createTable` to create a new database table.
 We pass in the name of the table and a callback function, in which we can specify the columns that should exist on the table.
 Notice that the callback takes an argument `t`, which gives us a reference to the table.
 For each column that we want to create we specify a column type (increments, dateTime, string, text, decimal, enum, etc.) as well as a column name.
 Certain column types take additional arguments.
 We can optionally specify more information about each column such as whether or not the column is nullable, its' default value among others.
 You can find the full list of functionality in the [knex documentation](http://knexjs.org/#Schema).

 ### Step 3: Write the code for the `exports.down` function